 Course Typically Offered: Fall, Spring, and Summer

-This course offers highly motivated students an introduction to business-related law, ethics, social responsibility, and government regulations.
+This course offers students an introduction to business-related law, ethics, social responsibility, and government regulations.
 Topics include dispute resolution, legal system and laws, torts, crimes, contracts, sales, warranties, negotiable instruments, secured transactions, bankruptcy, agency, employment, business entities, real and personal property, cyberlaw, and intellectual property.
 As an honors course, it provides students the opportunity to conduct supervised independent legal research, participate in moot-court simulations when appropriate, and lead and participate in collaborative and instructor-led discussions.
 UC CREDIT LIMITATION: Credit for BUS 140 or BUS 140H.
 C-ID BUS-120, BUS-125.

 BUS 141: Transportation and Logistics